warpstreamlabs/bento/website/docs/components/metrics/prometheus.md

 ### `add_go_metrics`

-Whether to export Go runtime metrics such as GC pauses in addition to Benthos metrics.
+Whether to export Go runtime metrics such as GC pauses in addition to Bento metrics.

 Type: `bool`